Addiction | 4 min read

 Some individuals struggling with alcohol addiction do better in an outpatient environment where they can attend therapy during the day and go home in the evenings.
 Others, however, feel more supported in an inpatient environment, especially when there are alcohol-related physical ailments you are healing from, such as uncontrolled, dangerously high blood pressure.

-An admissions counselor will help determine the right level of care for you.
+A rehab admissions counselor will help determine the right level of care for you.

 Frequently Asked Questions About Alcohol’s Effects on the Blood